puerile22/drinks/README.md

 The latest build of drankzzz is available [here](http://mks.io/drankz).

-1. Search for recipe based on recipe name or ingredients.
+1. Search for recipes by recipe name or ingredients.
 2. Advanced search based on the skill level needed to make the drink, the taste of the drink, the occasion and color of the drink.
 3. Click on the shuffle button to give you a random recipe.
 4. Enjoy our website!